Creative English Teacher.com

 Below are some resources that will help you teach Mesopotamian civilization, The Epic of Gilgamesh, Egyptian mythology, and Egyptian culture in your own classroom.

-MOVE TO SUNNY MESOPOTAMIA (SALE ITEM) This tongue-in-cheek worksheet presents factual information on Mesopotamia in a humorous manner while giving students a great example of satire.
+MOVE TO SUNNY MESOPOTAMIA This tongue-in-cheek worksheet presents factual information on Mesopotamia in a humorous manner while giving students a great example of satire.
 The citizens of Mesopotamia encourage outsiders to take advantage of the new comforts of "civilization."
 Also teaches the five elements of civilization.

 THE CODE OF HAMMURABI Use this worksheet to teach your students the statues of one of the ancient world's most famous lawgivers.